2009 Gold Eagle

 2009 American Gold Eagle

-The United States Mint offered the one ounce version of the bullion coin throughout most of the year.
+The U.S. Mint offered the one ounce version of the bullion coin throughout most of the year.
 The offering was subject to order rationing from the beginning of year until June 15, and then once again from December 15 through the end of the year following a brief suspension.
-The fractional weight 2009 Gold Eagle coins were available briefly during the month of December when the US Mint offered a limited quantity of 1/2 oz, 1/4 oz, and 1/10 oz coins.
+The fractional weight 2009 Gold Eagle coins were available briefly during the month of December when the U.S. Mint offered a limited quantity of 1/2 oz, 1/4 oz, and 1/10 oz coins.

-In October, the US Mint announced the cancellation of the the planned collectible versions of the 2009 American Gold Eagle.
+In October, the U.S. Mint announced the cancellation of the the planned collectible versions of the 2009 American Gold Eagle.
 Collectors had been expecting one ounce 2009-W Uncirculated Gold Eagles and a full range of 2009 Proof Gold Eagles.
+In the same announcement, the US Mint also canceled the collector versions of the 2009 Silver Eagle.

-The US Mint cited their legal requirement to produce Gold Eagle bullion coins in quantities sufficient to meet public demand and the lack of a legal mandate to produce collector coins.
-In accordance with their interpretation of the law, the US Mint continued to source all available 22 karat gold blanks to the production of bullion coins.
+As explanation for the cancellations, the U.S. Mint cited their legal requirement to produce Gold and Silver Eagle bullion coins in quantities sufficient to meet public demand and the lack of a legal mandate to produce collector coins.
+In accordance with their interpretation of the law, the U.S. Mint continued to source all available 22 karat gold blanks to the production of bullion coins.
 They stated their intention to work with precious metals blank suppliers to acquire sufficient inventory to produce collector coins for the following year.

 2009 Gold Eagle Specifications